 She is responsible for providing administrative and financial support to the Sub-Saharan Africa team, ensuring smooth and timely flow of work.
 She also supports Partners West Africa Centers in Senegal and Nigeria as well as PartnersGlobal’s subgrantees in Guinea, Senegal and Burkina Faso

 Assita finds joy in reading and cooking, but mostly in spending time with her two handsome sons.
 They particularly enjoy taking trips to the library.

-Daphne is an avid Red Sox fan and loves staying active.
-She enjoys eating Middle Eastern and Mediterranean food, and constantly searches for authentic Greek feta in DC.
+Daphne is an avid Red Sox fan.
+She loves staying active by coaching a youth softball team of middle school girls at the Washington Nationals Youth Baseball Academy.
+She enjoys eating Middle Eastern and Mediterranean food, and continues to search DC for somewhere to purchase authentic Greek feta.

 Originally from Southern California, Kelli moved to Washington, DC after completing her bachelor’s degree in Economics and Global Studies at the University of California, Santa Barbara.
 Before joining PartnersGlobal, she interned at Peace Corps headquarters and spent a semester studying sociology at the University of Cape Town in South Africa.

 Joining PartnersGlobal in 2018, Kelli contributes to the Operations and Business Development teams by providing compliance support and assisting in proposal preparation.
 She also coordinates the internship program and assists with daily administrative operations.

 Kelli is passionate about issues of women’s economic empowerment and environmental sustainability.
 Outside of work, she can be found exploring new running trails, binge-watching her favorite shows, and taking care of her house plants.